 CAN THE PREVIOUS COMPANY NAME BE USED?

-HOW HBG ADVISORY HELP
+PRE-PACK LIQUIDATION AND HOW HBG ADVISORY HELP

 To commence a pre-pack liquidation, we need to meet with you over a virtual meeting (Ensuring safety and confidentiality).
 We will then detail in plain English the process involved ensuring the best option for you.
-If happy with our recommendations, then we proceed to be appointed liquidators and advise the procedures required to close the old company while opening a brand new company.
+If happy with our recommendations, then we proceed to be appointed liquidators and advise the procedures required to close the old company while opening a brand-new company.
 Allowing you to move forward with the old debts behind you.